 Work-related injuries can take many forms.
-Statistics from HSE show that in 2019/20, more than half of cases fell under the category of mental injuries.
-For example, stress or anxiety caused by the workplace environment.
+Statistics from HSE show that in 2020/21, 0.8 million workers reported in the Labour Force Survey that they were suffering from work-related stress, depression or anxiety.
+This made up 50% of work-related ill health cases for the period.
 People may not know this, but you can still make a claim for these kinds of injuries if they were caused by the negligence of your employer.

 When somebody’s been involved in some form of accident, many people just want to put the whole thing behind them.

 The thought of filing a personal injury case can be unnerving as it could mean having to relive the trauma several times over while relating the details to their solicitor and potentially again in the courtroom.
 This only adds to what can already be a stressful situation besides taking up more time.

 Having to take time off from work could mean further loss of income.
 What if after all that, you lose the case and are not awarded any compensation?
 However difficult it may be, it is always advisable to file a personal injury claim for compensation.